Adityaaa13/TaskIt/README.md

 - Tasks are color-coded based on priority:
   - **Urgent**: Red
   - **Important**: Yellow
-  - **Normal**: Gray
+  - **Normal**: Gray.
 - Click on a task to edit it.
 - Click on a date to create a new task for that date.

 ### 📊 Interactive Reporting
 - **Pie Chart**: Task status distribution.
+- **Doughnut Chart**: Task priority distribution.
 - **Bar Chart**: Hours logged per task.
 - **Line Chart**: Daily work log.

 ### 📈 Dashboard Overview
-- Summary of total tasks and hours worked.
+- Summary of total tasks, total hours worked, and pending tasks.
-- Pie chart showing task statuses.
+- **Task Status Distribution Chart**: Visualize the proportion of tasks by their status.
+- **Task Priority Distribution Chart**: Analyze tasks based on their priority levels.

 ### 📥 Export Options
 - Export timesheets to Excel using **Laravel Excel**.